Slavey

 The Slavey (also Awokanak, Slave, and South Slavey) are a First Nations group of Indigenous peoples in Canada.
 They speak the Slavey language, a part of the Athabaskan languages.
 Part of the Dene people, their homelands are in the Great Slave Lake region, in Canada's Northwest Territories, northeastern British Columbia, and northwestern Alberta.

 Name

 Cree exonym "slave"

-Slavey or just Slave is a translation of Awokanak, the name given to Dene by the Cree "who sometimes raided and enslaved their less aggressive northern neighbors [sic]".
+Slave(y) is a translation of Awokanak, the name given to the Dene by the Cree, "who sometimes raided and enslaved their less aggressive northern neighbors".
 The names of the Slave River, Lesser Slave River, Great Slave Lake, and Lesser Slave Lake all derive from this Cree name.
 Esclaves remains incorporated in the French names of these geographical features, since the French traded with the Cree before the English did.
 The people now called Slavey in English were not necessarily taken as slaves in that period.

 Dehcho autonym

 The name Slavey is seldom used by the people themselves, who call themselves Dene.
 Indigenous ethnonyms for South Slavey people and language are Dehcho, Deh Cho Dene ("Mackenzie River People") or Dene Tha.

 Though most Athabaskan peoples call themselves Dene, those in the Northwest Territories tend to use it for their particular group specifically.
 However, the northern Slavey are also known in English as the Sahtú, while the southern band are known as the Deh Cho.